 Exhibit P7 to which the contract was awarded - Out Bound Investment Limited and the name of the company that accepted the contract, vide Exhibit P8; and the company with whom the SEC executed the agreement for same contract as contained in Exhibit P9, being Out Bound Crescent Investment Limited.
-The PW3, who tendered the three documents, did not however explain or resolve the discrepancy.
+The PW3, who tendered the discrepancy.